-We have more information about the causes and risk factors of vaginal cancer.
+We have more information about the possible causes of vaginal cancer.

-If you have symptoms, you usually begin by seeing your GP.
+If you have symptoms, you usually start by seeing your GP.
 They will then refer you to a specialist doctor (gynaecologist) at the hospital.
-They may arrange for you to have some of the following tests:
+They may arrange some of the following tests:

 Taking a sample of cells from the cervix